Police community support officer: Thailand

-The Royal Thai Police formed the "Phuket Tourist Police Department", staffed by "Tourist Police Volunteers" to deal with growing crime problems related to tourism in Thailand.
+The Royal Thai Police formed the Phuket Tourist Police Department, staffed by Tourist Police Volunteers to deal with growing crime problems related to tourism in Thailand.
 Their role is to support police officers, helping tourists and patrolling mostly by foot.

 They wear a different uniform but unlike British PCSOs, they carry pepper spray and batons in addition to handcuffs.
-They do not carry firearms as Thai Police Officers do.
+They do not carry firearms as Thai police officers do.

-A lot of their recruits are foreigners, this is done to make it easier to make links between the police and tourists.
+A lot of their recruits are foreigners, to make relations easier between the police and tourists.

 The Tourist Police Volunteers and their work were featured in the TV documentary Big Trouble in Thailand.

 The Netherlands

 In The Netherlands, there are municipal SEOs (Special enforcement officers).
 These assist the police on certain pieces of the law.
 They could be working in cities as municipal code inspectors, parking enforcement, public transport or in environmental departments.
 These officers have police powers like detaining people, issue fines and use force when arresting a person.
 Most municipalities issue handcuffs to the officers, in some cities also police batons are a part of the officers equipment.
 In a few cities officers are allowed to carry and use pepper spray.
 Only a few cities have SEOs with additional schooling carrying a firearm, these officers a mostly employed in dense areas like forests.
 A SEO (or BOA in Dutch) has the status of civil servant and is not a uniformed civilian unlike security guards.
 Until 2014 every municipality could use a uniform of their choice, some wear exact police uniforms with peaked caps and blue trousers with black striping.
 From 2015 the justice ministry created a uniform specially for municipal enforcement.
 This consists of a polo shirt, worker trousers, baseball cap and soft-shell jackets and were inspired by the Spanish municipal police uniforms with checkers bands on shirts and hats.

 The Dutch police also knows police volunteers, these are divided in two categories; administrative and operational.
 Operational officers have the same rank, uniform and weapons as regular police officers.
 There is practically no difference between them, besides their payment.